pmorie/kubernetes/docs/design/secrets.md

 *  Encryption of secret data and node security are orthogonal concerns
 *  It is assumed that node and master are secure and that compromising their security could also compromise secrets:
-   *  If a node is compromised, only the secrets for the containers scheduled on it should be exposed
+   *  If a node is compromised, the only secrets that could potentially be exposed should be the secrets belonging to containers scheduled onto it
    *  If the master is compromised, all secrets in the cluster may be exposed
 *  Secret rotation is an orthogonal concern, but it should be facilitated by this proposal